Many of my forms are thrown. I use a variety of stoneware clays and porcelains.

 During the unload the pots are studied and admired - the location, surface, and interaction with other pieces are noted.
 They are then cleaned and photographed.

-Our wood is sourced from three local mills.
-We use a mix of hardwood (walnut, oak, maple and madrone) and softwood (fir, cedar, and alder).
+Our wood is primarily sourced from two local mills and a local arborist.
+We use a mix of hardwood (walnut, oak, maple, alder and madrone) and softwood (fir, cedar, and cottonwod).
 We burn 30-50 cords a year.
 The wood is cut to length, split, stacked, and seasoned prior to use.